 Plastic # 2 is microwave safe.
 It is also known as HDPE or high-density polyethylene which is primarily used in potable liquids or drinks.
 This plastic is commonly seen in milk and juice jugs.
 It has a heat limit of –40 to 266 Fahrenheit before it melts.
 It also has a lot of advantages that make it perfect for storing liquids.

 HDPE is extremely rugged and durable which is perfect for storing drinks.
 It’s also great for reuse since the plastic isn’t delicate so it won’t tear off or contaminate the food.
 It’s also good to remember that food containers have different recycling laws depending on the state.

 Plastic #5 is also microwave safe.
 Its full name is polypropylene and it’s commonly used as food containers, spoons, and forks.
-It has a melting point of 0 to 250 degrees, which is why this is perfect for those microwave meals.
+It can withstand temperatures up to ≈ 230 degrees F, which is why this is perfect for those microwave meals.

 Which plastics are not microwave safe?